 Way to Introduce the Story:

 How does it feel when you only get to hear the good news if you have the letter “J”?
-In the days when our bible story took place the Jewish people thought that only Jews should hear the good news about Jesus.
-That means that they would have to be born into a Jewish family.
+In the days when our bible story took place the Jewish people thought that only Jews should hear the good news about Jesus or those willing to become Jews.
+That means that they would have to be born into a Jewish family or converted to the Jewish faith.
 If you weren’t born into a Jewish family then you were a Gentile.
 The only way you could hear about Jesus was to first study and learn about God and then promise to follow the Jewish religion.
 Let’s see what God had to say about that.

 Meanwhile, Peter was busy teaching people in the city of Joppa about Jesus.
 He did not know anything about Cornelius and his dream.

 Up until now, the only people Peter had taught about Jesus were Jewish people and people who had chosen to become Jews.
 He had not told Gentiles about Jesus.

 While Cornelius’ men were making their way to Joppa, Peter, like Cornelius, also had a vision.
 Peter was staying in a house by the sea with a man called Simon.
 Peter went up to the rooftop to pray.
 After a while, he got hungry and asked a servant to prepare some food for him.
 Of course, this was special food because Peter was Jewish and there were many kinds of food that Jews were not allowed to eat.

 While Peter was waiting for the food, he fell into a trance and saw a vision.
 He saw heaven open and something like a large sheet filled with animals come down.
 Then a voice said, “Peter, kill the animals and eat them.”

 Peter was shocked!
 Jews were God’s special people and he did not allow them to eat any of these animals.
 Peter said, “No!
 I am a Jew and I have never eaten these kinds of animals because they are not pure.”